The USDA home loan eligibility map changes scheduled for October 1, 2015 have been postponed until October 1, 2017 at

 This is a great opportunity to take advantage of very generous USDA loan boundaries that allow buyers in many suburban areas around the country to participate in the program.
-The eligible areas are based on town and city populations during the last census in the year 2000 – over 14 years ago.
-After October 1, 2015, USDA loan availability will be lower, especially in suburban neighborhoods.
+The eligible areas are based on town and city populations during the census in the year 2000 – over 15 years ago.

 The USDA Loan